michaellisitsa/markr/README.md

 ## ASSUMPTIONS

-Any key assumptions you made about the problem and solution spaces.
-Your boss hates questions, so you should feel free to make (and document!) whatever assumptions you need in order to get the prototype off the ground

 - Results should be stored in a SQL database instead of as raw XML files.
   - Allows for analytics to be conducted using Rails ORM in the aggregate function
 - We do not need to store Student numbers as unique records with a relationship to each Result, however this may be a likely feature so that can be achieved with a migration script.